-Thanks to Lewis Polk (representing AristoCraft), David Buffington (former representative of LGB), Andy Edleman (representing MTH) and Vance Bass, the GR historian and a long time garden railroader for their assistance in "cross-checking" the facts.
+Thanks - Even though some of our conversations took place years ago, I will still extend my thanks to Lewis Polk (former head of AristoCraft), Phil Jensen (designer for Delton and HLW), David Buffington (former representative of LGB), Andy Edleman (MTH marketeer) and Vance Bass (GR historian and a long time garden railroader) for their assistance in "cross-checking" the facts.
 I have also received help with minor questions from most of the other major manufacturers listed.

 Other Scale/Gauge Combinations